The Glooscap Trail along the Bay of Fundy

 And the more we see from the bottom of the sea, the more intense you can see the red color of the mudflats.
 We have a magnificent panorama, as you can see it only in a few places on earth.

-As we approach the eastern end of the Bay of Fundy, the Glooscap Trail no longer runs directly along the coast, but across farmland and pastures, where horses and cattle graze, we see new and spectacular rock formations exposed by low tides.
-What do they look like, when in a few hours the water comes back at high tide?
+As we approach the east end of the Bay of Fundy, the Glooscap Trail no longer follows the coast.
+From here the path leads across agricultural land and pastures where horses and cattle graze.
+In between we keep seeing new and spectacular rock formations exposed by the low tide.
+What will they look like when the water comes back at high tide in a few hours?

-With a last look at the Bay of Fundy, which now contains almost no water after several hours, we turn inland towards Truro, where we leave the Glooscap Trail.
-We take our time, because on Shubenacadie River at Maitland we want to see later, how the tidal wave comes back.
+With a final look at the Bay of Fundy, which now contains almost no water after several hours of driving, we turn inland towards Truro, where we leave the Glooscap Trail.
+We're taking our time, because...
+Shubenacadie River near Maitland Let's watch later how the tidal wave comes back again.

 The Glooscap Trail in Nova Scotia